and-cuau/FinanceTracker/README.md

 ## Video Demonstration

-The following video demonstrates input multiple transactions over days and weeks across multiple categories.
+The following video demonstrates input of multiple transactions over days and weeks across different categories.
 Budget tracking is featured as well.
 The viewer is encouraged to skip to sections relevant to their interests for convenience.

 https://drive.google.com/drive/folders/1BjPJg5_kcNysFIH6wSktdlNe19m3vRns